A Tiny Ripple of Hope

 It is this new idealism which is also, I believe, the common heritage of a generation which has learned that while efficiency can lead to the camps at Auschwitz, or the streets of Budapest, only the ideals of humanity and love can climb the hills of the Acropolis.

 A third danger is timidity.
 Few men are willing to brave the disapproval of their fellows, the censure of their colleagues, the wrath of their society.
 Moral courage is a rarer commodity than bravery in battle or great intelligence.
-Yet it is the one essential, vital quality of those who seek to change a world which yields most painfully to change.
-Aristotle tells us that “At the Olympic games it is not the finest and the strongest men who are crowned, but those who enter the lists. . .so too in the life of the honorable and the good it is they who act rightly who win the prize.”
+Yet it is the one essential, vital quality for those who seek to change the world which yields most painfully to change.
+Aristotle tells us “At the Olympic games it is not the finest or the strongest men who are crowned, but those who enter the lists. . .so too in the life of the honorable and the good it is they who act rightly who win the prize.”
 I believe that in this generation those with the courage to enter the conflict will find themselves with companions in every corner of the world.

 I thank you.